CAVEconnectome/MeshParty/docs/guide/repair.rst

 distinct connected components that are near the merge locations.
 These edges are what we refer to as link_edges.

 One can call add_link_edges through the method :func:`meshparty.trimesh_io.Mesh.add_link_edges`.
-This will store the the edges seperately from the other components of the mesh, but a joint representation of the edges contained in faces and link_edges is available at :obj:`meshparty.trimesh_io.Mesh.graph_edges`.
+This will store the the edges separately from the other components of the mesh, but a joint representation of the edges contained in faces and link_edges is available at :obj:`meshparty.trimesh_io.Mesh.graph_edges`.

-Presently this functionality is designed to work with a specific deployment of the PyChunkedGraph webservice.
+Presently this functionality is designed to work with a specific deployment of the PyChunkedGraph web-service.
 As such, :func:`meshparty.trimesh_repair.add_link_edges` expects a seg_id a dataset_name and a server_address.